James Bond has it all wrong.

 The British special agent famously drinks martinis—enough martinis, in fact, to kill basically anyone who drank that much.
 His might be the most memorable drink order in the history of pop culture.
 But he’s got his specifications all wrong.

 Bond’s first offense is his most legendary.
 The spy always orders a martini “shaken, not stirred.”
 “What’s so bad about that?” you might be asking, since most martinis are shaken, and bartenders likely won’t prompt patrons to ask whether they prefer or abhor it.
 However, the process of shaking both over-dilutes the alcohol (who wants that?) and over-aerates the spirits, which can hugely affect the flavor.

 Next, there’s the issue of dirty or dry.
-Most cocktail snobs will argue a real martini is made with a scant splash of olive juice or none at all, “perfect” (one to one), or dry (with more dry vermouth).
+Most cocktail snobs will argue a real martini is made with a scant splash of olive juice or none at all, “perfect” (equal parts dry and sweet vermouth), or dry (with more dry vermouth).